 - vegetable magnesium starate

-These other ingredients likely play no role in the effectiveness or benefits of Halo Beauty.
+These other ingredients play no role in the effectiveness or benefits of Halo Beauty.
+They make up the capsules and help the ingredients mix well together.

-There are a lot of ingredients in this supplement.
-Let's now take a look at the evidence for those ingredients.
+Let's now take a look at the clinical evidence for the main ingredients.

-Halo Beauty also contains rose hips, which refers to the fruit of the rose plant.
+Halo Beauty also contains rose hips.
+This term refers to the fruit of the rose plant.
 The fruits are called the “hips” of the rose plant.
 Rose hips provide a lot of vitamin A and C as well as several minerals.
 If you were to eat the rose hip fruit, you also get a good source of fiber too.

-While no studies have yet looked at whether vitamin D can grow hair, there does appear an association between hair loss and low vitamin D3 levels.
+While studies have not yet proven whether vitamin D can grow hair, evidence does show an association between hair loss and low vitamin D3 levels in women.
 In other words, the lower the vitamin D3 levels, the more hair loss experienced.
-Lab animal research has also noted that vitamin D may play a role in the health of hair follicles.
+This is important because odds are, most people reading this are deficient in vitamin D. Lab animal research has also shown vitamin D may play a role in the health of hair follicles.

 Vitamin D tip: As a rule of thumb, every 1000 IU of vitamin D will raise blood levels of the vitamin by 10.
 So, if you had a blood level of 30 ng/ml, a supplement providing 1000 IU would help boost that to about 40 ng/ml.